HamzaElshafie/CUDA_Kernels/softmax/softmax.md

 1. Compute the global index for the element this thread owns.
 2. Load `x[idx]` and compute `expVal = exp(x[idx])`.
-3. Reduce `expVal` across the block to get the denominator:
+3. Reduce `expVal` across the block to get the denominator (See the reduction kernels folder for expalantions):

 $$
 \mathrm{expSum} = \sum_{j=0}^{N-1} e^{x_j}